StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

    );
   ```

-3. Insert data to the table in Spark SQL client, and update id 1 with a smaller score, and id 2 with a larger score
+3. Insert data to the table in Spark SQL client, and update the row whose `id` is 1 with a smaller score value, and the row whose `id` is 2 with a larger score value.
   ```SQL
   INSERT INTO `score_board` VALUES (1, 'starrocks-update', 99), (2, 'flink-update', 101);
   ```

-4. Query the StarRocks table in mysql client
+4. Query the StarRocks table in MySQL client.
-   You can see that only the row for id 2 changes, and the row for id 1 does not change.
+   You can see that only the row whose `id` is 2 changes, and the row whose `id` is 1 does not change.
   ```SQL
    mysql> select * from score_board;
    +------+--------------+-------+